eresearchqut/ontvisc/README.md

 - species
 ```

-For a blast search against NCBI NT, if a read matches at least 90% of its length to a virus or viroid as the top blast hit, they will be listed under the **SampleName_read_classification_blastn_top_viral_hits.txt** file.
-If the search is against a local viral database, the match has to cover 95% of its length.
-Coverage is derived using **qcovs**).
+Read matches to a virus or viroid as the top blast hit will be listed under the **SampleName_read_classification_blastn_top_viral_hits.txt** file.
 If multiple reads are recovered for the same viral species, only the best hit will be listed under **SampleName_assembly_blastn_top_viral_spp_hits.txt**.
-Selection of the best hit is based on e-value followed by length.
+Selection of the best hit is based on length.
 The **SampleName_assembly_viral_spp_abundance.txt** here will list the number of reads recovered for each viral species.
 In the example below, 200 reads were recovered matching to the Tomato spotted wilt orthotospovirus:
 ```